sonikro/nodejs-api-aws-terraform-gha/README.md

 | :-------- | :------- | :-------------------------------- |
 | `body`      | `json` | Customer being added|

-## Github Secrets
+## Integration between Github and AWS

-To run this Github Actions workflow, your repository needs 2 secrets:

-`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`

-These secrets should be of an user that has all the necessary permissions to deploy the application to AWS
+To connect your runner to your AWS Account, you need to setup an OIDC in AWS to allow your repository to assume a specific role.
+For more information, see [https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)

-> :warning: **Deploying this to your AWS Account will incurr costs**:
+> :warning: **Deploying this to your AWS Account will incur costs**: